Bài học cùng chủ đề

 Which of the following best summarises the passage?

-The phrase brought to light in paragraph 1 could be best replaced by __________.
+The phrase set the stage for in paragraph 2 could be best replaced by __________.

-Which of the following best summarizes paragraph 3?
+Which of the following best paraphrases underlined sentence in paragraph 6?

 Which of the following is TRUE according to the passage?